 Vitamin K Antagonists (eg, warfarin): Miconazole (Topical) may increase the serum concentration of Vitamin K Antagonists.
 Consider therapy modification

-<1% (Limited to important or life-threatening): burning sensation of skin, contact dermatitis, dermatitis, erythema, exfoliation of skin, pain, pruritus, skin blister, skin rash, vomiting, xeroderma
+<1%, postmarketing, and/or case reports: burning sensation of skin, contact dermatitis, dermatitis, erythema, exfoliation of skin, pain, pruritus, skin blister, skin rash, vomiting, xeroderma

 Concerns related to adverse effects: